Associate Professor of English

 GRANTS AND AWARDS

 Ministry of Science and Technology Grant (Taiwan).
 George MacDonald and Glasgow Newspapers.”
-2020–2022.
+2020–2022 (extended to July 2023 due to COVID travel delays in 2020–21).

 Ministry of Science and Technology Grant (Taiwan).
 “Writing the Borders: Defining Scotland and Fairyland in the Late Nineteenth Century.”
 2019–20.